greg-fer/fw-nrfconnect-nrf-1/doc/nrf/config_and_build/configuring_app/hardware/use_gpio_pin_directly.rst

    :local:
    :depth: 2

-This user guide shows how to drive a GPIO pin directly.
+This user guide shows how to define, configure, and implement a GPIO pin directly using a binding for Nordic Semiconductor devices.
-In the development phase of an embedded project, it can be used to collect execution timings or as a debugging tool.
+In the development phase of an embedded project, you can use this configuration to collect execution timings, or as a debugging tool.

-Declaring the GPIO pin
+You can apply this configuration manually in the devicetree overlay files or using the `Devicetree Visual Editor <How to work with Devicetree Visual Editor_>`_ (either in GUI or text mode) in the |nRFVSC|.

+.. rst-class:: numbered-step

+Define the DTS binding
 **********************

+You need to define the new GPIO pin node for the pin to be recognized by DTS.

+If you work with a Nordic Semiconductor device, you can use the binding definition in :file:`dts/bindings/gpio`.

+See Zephyr's documentation about :ref:`dt-bindings` for more information.

+.. rst-class:: numbered-step

+Configure the GPIO pin through DTS
+**********************************

-To declare a GPIO pin node, use a DTS node with ``nordic,gpio-pins`` compatible set in the :term:`devicetree <Devicetree>`.
+To declare a GPIO pin node, create a DTS node in the DTS of your board, application, or overlay file.
+Pins defined this way can be accessed using devicetree macros.

 If your application does not use the same GPIO instance as used by the node, enable the GPIO port instance required by the GPIO driver.

-This DTS content can be introduced in the DTS of your board, application, or overlay file.
-Pins defined this way can be accessed using devicetree macros.

-The following snippet shows the declaration of a GPIO pin node for **Pin 2** of **GPIO0**.
+The following snippet shows the declaration of a GPIO pin node:
-The node is labeled as ``user-dbg-pin``.
-Additionally, the ``gpio0`` instance and ``gpiote0`` are enabled, so the GPIO driver can be built and executed.

 .. code-block:: c